sarah-you/UX-portfolio/README.md

-# Prep Course Portfolio Page
+# UX Portfolio Page

-An HTML and CSS page to showcase my work.
+#### Please navigate to each Case Study directories and open the `index.html` in a browser to view each project!